eavc/ash_ai/documentation/topics/mcp_oauth.md

 # MCP OAuth Configuration

 Ash AI ships an IdP-agnostic MCP router that supports OAuth 2.1 bearer tokens from any compliant identity provider.
-The router emits structured tool responses and resource metadata required by the 2025-06-18 MCP specification.
+The router emits structured tool responses and resource metadata required by the 2025-06-18 MCP specification, with comprehensive telemetry for observability and audit trails.
 This guide walks through the configuration and explains the moving parts.

 ## Prerequisites